Disability Awareness Day

 Disability Awareness Day ("DAD") is the world's largest 'not for profit' voluntary-led disability exhibition, held annually in a huge tented village within the grounds of Walton Hall Gardens in Warrington.

-Visitors to the show can expect to find over 250 exhibitors, equipment suppliers, transport, holidays, leisure, employment, support groups and services.
-PLUS a Sports Zone including Scuba diving, an Arts Marquee, Centre Arena and family entertainment.
-The show opens at 10am and finishes at 4.30pm, and entry is FREE with a FREE programme.
+Visitors to the show can expect to find over 200 exhibitors, equipment suppliers, transport, holidays, leisure, employment, support groups and services.
+PLUS a Sports Zone including Scuba diving, a Performing Arts Marquee, Arts and Crafts Marquees, Silent disco, Centre Arena and family entertainment.
+Next year the show is on Sunday 13th July, it opens at 10am and finishes at 4.30pm, and entry is FREE with a FREE programme.
+You can download the 2024 programme here (6MG)

 Have you ever wondered what DAD week and Disability Awareness Day are like behind the scenes?
 Read this fascinating first hand account from Dave Thompson MBE DL, the Co-ordinator of the event.